AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/user-login.md

 ---
-description:  Log in as a learner in Captivate Prime.
+description:  Log in as a learner in Learning Manager.
 jcr-language: en_us
 title: Log in
 contentowner: manochan